mike-sierra/deotp/08_emacs.md

     region.
 First, you want to redefine the region to encompass the entire file.
 Go to the top of the file (__M-<__), set the mark (__C-SPACE__), then go to the bottom of the file (__M->__).
 This command invokes the external command line: __C-u M-|__.
+(That last one is the _bar_ character, also called _pipe_.)
 Then at the _Shell command on region_ prompt, type __python -m json.tool__.
     That takes the contents of the region as the input to the JSON-formatting command and replaces it with the processed output.
 You should see a properly formatted JSON object, but with all the keys alphabetized and the value alignment lost.